aldis-sarja/postimees-news-feed/README.md

 npm run start
 ```

-and open this address `http://localhost:3000/` in your browser.
+and open address `http://localhost:3000/` in your browser.